The Standard Model: The Origin of Mass

-We may \cite{Hwang12} write down the terms for potentials among the three Higgs fields, subject to (1) that they are renormalizable, and (2) that symmetries are only broken spontaneously (via the Higgs or induced Higgs mechanism).
-We write \cite{Hwang12}
+We may \cite{Hwang417} write down the terms for potentials among the three Higgs fields, subject to (1) that they are renormalizable, and (2) that symmetries are only broken spontaneously (via the Higgs or induced Higgs mechanism).
+Thus, we write, from the earliest (17 April 2013) version of \cite{Hwang417},

-We maintain that every terms are naively renormalizable since they are of power four or less.
-Note that the terms in $\delta_i i$ involve the so-called "$SU(3)$ operations", as before.
+In obtaining the last expression, we maintain that every terms are naively renormalizable since the terms are of power four or less (in scalar fields).
+Note that the terms in $\delta_j i$ involve the so-called "$SU(3)$ operations", as before.